llm-bible/llm-bible.github.io/_publications/islam2024are.markdown

 ---
 layout: publication
-title: "Are Large Vision Language Models Up To The Challenge Of Chart Comprehension And Reasoning?
-An Extensive Investigation Into The Capabilities And Limitations Of Lvlms"
+title: Are Large Vision Language Models Up To The Challenge Of Chart Comprehension And Reasoning?
+An Extensive Investigation Into The Capabilities And Limitations Of Lvlms
 authors: Islam Mohammed Saidul, Rahman Raian, Masry Ahmed, Laskar Md Tahmid Rahman, Nayeem Mir Tafseer, Hoque Enamul
 conference: "Arxiv"
 year: 2024